DadroitOrganization/Generator/README.md

 There are some samples in the Samples directory, showing the features step by step to learn more.

+## Sample data

+Some small and big JSON example files are already generated and available.
+You can download the latest version from the [releases page](https://github.com/DadroitOrganization/Generator/releases).

 ## Supported Systems
 * Windows
 * Mac